2003 Award Recipient

 settings to ensure future generations have the optimism, commitment, and stewardship to make our profession absolutely essential

-2. We must improve our attitude about the practice of pharmacy by
+and its practitioners invaluable. - We must improve our attitude about the practice of pharmacy by

 ensuring that it is consistently positive.
 Our attitude is evidenced in